isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 they have gone?
 And so I looked through other important early coins to figure out: okay, this coin went here, this coin was there.
 And so from there, possibly people can try and see whether or not they can trace back to that discovery.
-But, you know, this is not just the only, you know, possibility.
+But this is not just the only possibility.
 There could be other times when the coins went missing.</p>
 <p></p>
 <p><strong>Jimmy</strong>
 <br>So Shu Tieng, that’s very interesting.
 But do we know that the coins weren’t
-stolen rather than, you know, transferred out?
+stolen rather than transferred out?
 <br>
 </p>
 <p><strong>Shu</strong>